thruthesky/sonub-old/README.md

   * `/blog/xxx` route under `root site`.
 Meaning `root site` can be a blog site under specific routes.
   * Blog sites are different from `blog main page` which is considered to be part of `root site`.

-* 3 api calls are made
+* 3 api calls are made when visiting blog site.
-  * 1st call for `sonub config` in app module.
+  * 1st call for `sonub config` in app module. ( this may not be called when user does not load blog domain. )
   * 2nd call for sonub front apge in home component to get first page content inclding blog site's content.
   * 3rd call for blog settings in app service.

+### Blog post view

+* The route format is `/b/:idx/:subject`.
+With this route format, we can easily unify to access blog site from `root site` or `blog site`.
+And subject is for SEO.

+* blog post view page displays the post with easy access menus.